efroemling/ballistica/docs/design/spinoff.md

 A pcommand function in `tools/batoolsinternal/pcommands.py` that delegates to a codegen lib needs no special markers.
 The function itself is harmless to define always; what matters is whether it's ever called.
-The metamakefile gate above handles that.
+The codegenmakefile gate above handles that.

 If the function body has *static* imports from a feature-set's modules, those static imports are the problem — refactor them away